This project was completed for the Stettler History Book Committee.

 The Problem:

-Create a series of four book covers to symbolize the contents of the Stettler History Book.
+Create a series of five book covers to symbolize the contents of the Stettler History Book.

-Create a series of four book covers to symbolize the contents of the Stettler History Book.
+Create a series of five book covers to symbolize the contents of the Stettler History Book.

 The Solution: